theKashey/beautiful-react-redux/README.md

 import {connect, Provider} from 'beautiful-react-redux';
 ```

+100% compatible with any other memoization you might already had underneath.

+#### Doubke check your existing selectors
 If you already handling selectors by your own, and dont need external tools -
-you can just double check that your mapStateToProps are good enought.
+you can just double check that your mapStateToProps is good enough.
 ```js
 // to get automatic checks for your mapStateToProps import 'beautiful-react-redux/check';
 ```

-PS: Better not to mix them - check also has memoization underneath.
+PS: Better not to mix memoize and check.

-PPS: This is literally 3 lines of code.

 # IE11 and React-native users!
 This library uses ES6 Proxy and Reflection underneath.
 In order to run it you